 Our skin is naturally acidic - generally with a pH balance between 5 and 6.
 Depending on the pH of the cleanser you use and how alkaline it is, it can potentially throw off your natural pH balance.
 This can cause your skin to produce extra oil to compensate for the change.
 Another reason to use toners (especially in the AM) is that your skin becomes slightly more acidic when you sleep, leading to flaky skin and breakouts if left unattended.
 Using a toner balances your skin before moving on with your third step.

-Our iconic Light Controlling Lotion contains sweet birch that gently exfoliates while calming irritation and locking in moisture.
+Our iconic Light Controlling Toner contains sweet birch that gently exfoliates while calming irritation and locking in moisture.
 Our Hydraphel Skin Supplement helps build up skin’s defenses and aids cell repair and renewal

 Why Use a Serum?